Ukraine president Oleksander Turchynov refuses to bow to 'Kremlin scenario' in Crimea

 Investigators are also checking CCTV footage of two passengers who were travelling on stolen passports.

 Malaysian military officials said on Sunday that the plane may have turned back from its scheduled route shortly before vanishing from radar screens, further deepening the mystery surrounding its fate.
-Relatives of the missing passengers have been told to prepare for the worst.

 Contact lost